 Doctor of Philosophy

-In addition Postgraduate Diplomas in Family Medicine as well as in General Ultrasound are offered.
+Postgraduate Diplomas are also offered in Family Medicine and in General Ultrasound.

-Details of all the courses can be found on this site using the Academic Programmes link, in the yearbook of the University of Pretoria and on the site for prospective students in the field of Medicine.
+We hope you find all the details you are hoping to find on this site.
+Details of all the courses can be found by using the Academic Programmes link.
+You can also find additional information in the yearbook of the University of Pretoria and on the site for prospective students.